Ivansteinium/EHN/Prac3/README.md

     EHN Group 12 Practical 3

-    Using cipher.key as the output file
+    Using "cipher.key" as the output file
-    Using pubkey.txt as the public RSA key file
-    Using EHN prac 3 demo as the key
+    Using "pubkey.txt" as the public RSA key file Using "EHN prac 3 demo" as the key

     Done